 Understand your lease

 Before you commit to an apartment, review a copy of the lease in its entirety.
-Ensure any verbal agreements are in writing, and be aware of fees and penalties outlined in your lease, such as pet rent, pest control fees or additional costs to use a community’s amenities.
+Ensure that verbal agreements are put into writing, and be aware of fees and penalties outlined in your lease, such as pet rent, pest control fees or additional costs to use a community’s amenities.
 It should also specify which utilities you are responsible for paying and which ones are included in your rent.